MarioGibney/bitcoin-security-research/README.md

 It remains an open question if and how Bitcoin can adapt to a future where the block subsidy has become negligible.

 This document serves as a place to organize an exploration of this question.
+Other files in this repository are my own published research related to the topic.

 ## Existing Research